gamemanual0/gm0/source/docs/software/getting-started/common-issues.rst

 - **NullPointerException**

   - It occurs when trying to call a method or getting a property of an object from a variable with a *null* value, which basically means that the variable doesn't hold a value *yet*, or the value doesn't exist.
-  - This exception is one of the most common in FTC, below is an example that throws a NullPointerException:
+  - This exception is one of the most common in FTC\ |reg|, below is an example that throws a NullPointerException:

   .. code:: java